priyu9-star/priyu9-star/README.md

 ---

 ## 🚀 Projects

+**📋 PawFinds - A Pet Adoption Website**
+Adopt a pets, give pets for adoption and manage the process of adoption of pets
+React • Tailwind CSS • Vite • MongoDB • Node.js • Express.js

 🌐 Personal Portfolio Website
 A responsive and dynamic portfolio showcasing projects, skills, and achievements.
 Hosted live with a custom domain.